TaitoUnited/taito-cli/docs/tutorial/15-creating-a-zone.md

 ## 15. Creating a zone

-> You can skip this step if your organization already provides a suitable infrastructure for this tutorial.
-However, you might still like to browse through [Appendix C](c-modern-server-infrastructure.md) to famirialize yourself with basic concepts of modern server infrastructure.

-Taito-cli is designed to be infrastructure agnostic.
-That is, the same taito-cli commands can be used in any project no matter the technology or infrastructure.
-These exercises, however, are based on [kubernetes-template](https://github.com/TaitoUnited/server-template) that requires Kubernetes, PostgreSQL, a S3 compatible storage bucket, and a kubernetes-template compatible CI/CD pipeline.
-If you don't have an existing infrastructure that provides these already, you can easily set them up by creating a new **taito zone** based on one of the [infrastructure templates](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/templates.md#infrastructure-templates):

 > WARNING: Not tested yet.

 1. Create a user account to one of the cloud service platforms.
 For now, you should choose Google Cloud because taito-cli support for other cloud providers is still work-in-progress.
 As a new Google Cloud user you get €300 worth of cloud services for free, so trying will cost you nothing.
 Go to [Google Cloud console](https://console.cloud.google.com) and log in with your Google user account.